CUBRID/cubrid-manual/en/sql/function/analysis_fn.rst

     PERCENTILE_DISC returns a value from the set of aggregated values.

     In the below examples, when a percentile value is 0.5 and the group has even items, PERCENTILE_CONT returns the average of the two values from the medium position; however, PERCENTILE_DISC returns the first value between the two values from the medium position.
 If the group has odd items, both of them returns the value of a centered item.

+In fact, the MEDIAN function is a particular case of PERCENTILE_CONT with the default of percentile value(0.5).
+Please also see :func:`MEDIAN` for more details.

 The below shows the schema and the data on the next examples.